Love fudgy brownies and you don’t happen to have any unsweetened chocolate on hand? Don’t worry, because you can make cocoa powder brownies instead!

 Instructions

-- In a mixer fitted with the whisk attachment, whisk the four eggs and espresso powder together until very light and fluffy and at the Ribbon Stage.
+- In a mixer fitted with the whisk attachment, whisk the four eggs, espresso powder, brown sugar, salt, molasses, and vanilla together until very light and fluffy and at the Ribbon Stage.
 I did this on medium-high speed for about 6 minutes.

-- In the meantime, melt the 2 sticks of butter and whisk together with the cocoa powder and vanilla.
+- In the meantime, melt the 2 sticks of butter and whisk together with the cocoa powder.

-- Thoroughly fold in the sifted cake flour.
+- Thoroughly fold in the sifted cake flour by hand.

 - Scrape/pour the batter into the prepared pan.

-- Smooth the tops and bake on the center rack until set and beautiful, about 45 minutes to an hour.
-Slow and steady wins this race, so don't Go and crank up the heat.
-Bake them low so they stay fudgy and moist, so don't be tempted!
+- Smooth the top and bake on the center rack until set and beautiful, about 40 minutes to an hour.

-- Let cool on a rack for a few minutes, then turn out and flip right-side-up to finish cooling.
-Cut into squares.
+- Let cool on a rack for a few minutes, then lift out using the parchment and allow them to cool completely.

 Notes